 - Extended Personal Development Focus Sessions (4 sessions x3 hours) - Form Time activities; - Themed assemblies across the academic year; - Cross curricular activities; - Subject/Curriculum through planned links and organic links as they arise; - Theme of the Week; - External agencies, such as school nurses, Mental Health Support Team, KOOTH and sexual health professionals delivering sessions. - 14.5 Wade Deacon High School has invested in high-quality RSHE resources from Brook, which have been created and curated to be developmentally appropriate.
-Brook have led the way to support young people for over 55 years, helping over 1.4 million people in 2019/2020.
-The Curriculum has been produced by experts who have a range of professional qualification, including teachers, youth and social workers SEND and counselling.
-We also use resources from PSHE association, which have been quality assured and have a standard mark to ensure they are factually correct and age appropriate.
-These resources will be adapted where appropriate to suit the needs of Wade Deacon High School students.
+We also use resources from the PSHE association, and other Government endorsed sites, which have been quality assured and have